WilliamsPanLab/PsychedProps/README.md

 This document outlines the steps and methods used in the project.
 Below is a structured guide for image processing, derivations, and analyses.
 All image processing was run in a Linux environment using a SLURM cluster for high-compute jobs.
 In this context, sbatch refers to submitting a job to the SLURM job scheduler.
 Note that fmriprep and xcpd calls utilize their singularity images, which need to be installed locally.

+Some scripts also leverage g_ls, which is a handy script written by [Zaixu Cui](https://cuilab.cibr.ac.cn/Team/index.htm) a [long time ago](https://github.com/ZaixuCui/PANDA/blob/e537467173cbc47f8492b1d724ec7900d98c8a19/PANDA-1.1.0_32/g_ls.m#L4).
+This script just allows us to list files via * wildcards in matlab like we would in a unix shell.

 I'll occasionaly refer to study 1, study 2, and study 3.
 Study 1 is our MDMA sample, 2 is psilocybin, and 3 is LSD/mice.

 This is non-comprehensive, but you might find [this](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/sbatch_OpFl.sh) parent script useful for further orienting yourself to order-of-operations.